Bulk Modulus along Jamming Transition Lines of Bidisperse Granular Packings: Technique and procedure of the simulation

-One combination of $(\delta, X_{\mathrm S})$ represents a bidisperse packing formed by a certain amount of $N_{\mathrm L}$ and $N_{\mathrm S}$.
-A bidisperse packing is characterized by its jamming density, $\phi_J$, size ratio, $\delta$, and volume concentration of small particles, $X_{\mathrm S} = N_{\mathrm S} \delta^{3} / (N_{\mathrm L} + N_{\mathrm S} \delta^{3})$.
-Figure~\ref{packings} shows the variation of the number of large and small particles as a function of $ X_{\mathrm S}$ for two typical values of $\delta$.
-For a particular $\delta$, keeping $N$ constant, the number of small particles increases while the large ones decreases rapidly as $X_{\mathrm S} \to 1$.
-The intersection point which represents packings formed by the same amount of small and large particles, $N_{\mathrm L} = N_{\mathrm S} = N/2$, is shifted to lower $X_{\mathrm S}$ as $\delta$ decreases, representing the 50:50 particle mixture studied previously in bidisperse systems using $\delta = 0.71$ \cite{ohern2003jamming, majmudar2007jamming}.
-However, we will argue in Sec.~\ref{SecIV} that using the 50:50 mixture does not provide the densest packing and highest bulk modulus, instead, one has to choose a proper combination of ($\delta$, $X_{\mathrm S}$).
-Below the intersection point shown in Fig.~\ref{packings}, the packing is formed by small particles in a sea of large ones, while above, few large particles are embedded in a sea of small ones, see the inset for $\delta = 0.41$.
-For the case of $\delta = 0.15$ the intersection point is at $X_{\mathrm S} = 0.01$.
+A bidisperse packing is characterized by its size ratio, $\delta$, the volume concentration of small particles, $X_{\mathrm S} = N_{\mathrm S} \delta^{3} / (N_{\mathrm L} + N_{\mathrm S} \delta^{3})$, and its density, $\phi_J$.
+The former can be controlled, but the latter depends, e.g., on the preparation procedure.
+Fig.~\ref{packings} shows the variation of the number of large and small particles as a function of $ X_{\mathrm S}$ for two typical values of $\delta$.
+For a particular $\delta$, keeping $N$ constant, the number of small particles increases rapidly, while the large one decrease, as $X_{\mathrm S} \to 1$.
+The intersection point, which represents packings formed by the same amount of small and large particles, $N_{\mathrm L} = N_{\mathrm S} = N/2$, is shifted to lower $X_{\mathrm S}$ as $\delta$ decreases, representing the 50:50 bidisperse particle mixture studied previously using $\delta = 0.71$ \cite{ohern2003jamming, majmudar2007jamming}.
+However, we will argue in Sec.~\ref{SecV} that using the 50:50 mixture does not provide the densest packing and highest bulk modulus, instead, one has to choose a proper combination of ($\delta$, $X_{\mathrm S}$).
+For the case of $\delta = 0.15$ the intersection point is as low as $X_{\mathrm S} = 0.01$.
+Below the intersection point shown in Fig.~\ref{packings}, the packing is formed by small particles in a sea of large ones (not shown, see \cite{kumar2016tuning}), while far above, the few large particles are embedded in a sea of small ones, see the insets for $X_{\mathrm S} = 0.4$.

-The linear contact model is used for the normal contact between frictionless particles.
-This means that the non-linear behavior of the packing is due to the microstructure and not due to the contact law.
-A summary of the particle properties used in the simulations are shown in table \ref{table}.